pszemraj/ai-msgbot/README.md

 ## Quick outline of repo

 - training and message EDA notebooks in `notebooks/`
-- python scripts for parsing message data into a standard format for training GPT are in `parsing-messages/`
+- python scripts for parsing message data into a standard format for training are in `parsing-messages/`
-- example data (from the _Daily Dialogues_ dataset) is in `conversation-data/`
+- pre-processed example _dialogue_scripts_ is in `conversation-data/`
-- Usage of default models is available via the `dowload_models.py` script
+- Download and test some models right away with the `dowload_models.py` script

 ### Example